OneLauncher Suspected Cancer (PT00427)

 Introduction

-The OneLauncher Suspected Cancer brings together all templates for suspected cancer into one place.
-These templates can easily launched via the f12 protocol launcher.
+The OneLauncher Suspected Cancer brings together all clinical templates for suspected cancer into one place.
+These templates can easily be launched via the f12 protocol launcher or by using "Run Template".

-These are singular cancer specific templates allowing history to be recorded, it prompts users to consider relevant clinical information differing depending on the suspected cancer type.
+These cancer specific templates allow relevant history to be recorded, prompting users to consider differential causes depending on the suspected cancer type.
 For example, the 2WW Lower GI template prompts users to consider if the patient is 40 years+ with unintentional clinically significant weight loss and abdominal pain or 50 years+ with unexplained rectal bleeding, etc. Regardless of age the Lower GI template will always prompt the clinician to consider rectal or anal masses, ulceration, abdominal mass or positive FIT tests.

 How to use the OneLauncher Suspected Cancer